 There are two ways to take the test:

-- At an ICEF Workshop (see testing schedule here).
-If you are planning to attend a Workshop, please send us an email to reserve your place as soon as possible.
-You do not necessarily need to be registered for an ICEF Workshop to take the test; you may come just for the test and all you need is photo identification (e.g., passport) and a wireless-enabled laptop.
+- At an ICEF event.
+If you are planning to attend an event, please send us an email to reserve your place as soon as possible.
+You do not necessarily need to be registered for an ICEF event to take the test; you may come just for the test and all you need is photo identification (e.g., passport) and a wireless-enabled laptop.

 - Online from the comfort of your home or office at a time convenient for you (all you need is an Internet-enabled computer with a webcam and an Adobe Flash player; please download here).